Korg like other Kronans was formed out of Lava on the Planet Ria.

 Implanted with an obedience disk, Korg was forced into becoming a gladiator in the Red King's arena.
 When Hulk crash landed on Sakaar he was put in the same cell as Korg.
 Korg and Hulk began forging a bond while battling side by side in the arena and later as a part of the Warbound trying to earn their freedom.
+Korg also functioned as the logical and merciful part of the Warbound and would often be the one person keeping Hulk cool.
 During their challenges Korg had to kill his brother and fellow Kronan survivors, who had become mindless beasts from the stresses of resisting their obedience disks.
 The trauma of having to kill his own brother would continue to haunt Korg.

 After helping to defeat the Red King as well as liberating the people of Sakaar and returning the Spikes to space, Korg worked to restore Sakaar and rebuild what the Red King destroyed.
 After the destruction of Sakaar by the ship that Hulk arrived on, Korg and the rest of the Warbound forged weapons and plotted a course for Earth to make the members of the Illuminati pay for destroying the paradise on Sakaar that they worked so hard to build.